Dharahara

-The tower had a spiral staircase containing 213 steps.
-The eighth floor held a circular balcony for observers that provided a panoramic view of the Kathmandu valley.
-It also had a 5.2 m bronze mast on the roof.
+The tower has a spiral staircase containing 213 steps.
+The eighth floor holds a circular balcony for observers that provides a panoramic view of the Kathmandu valley.
+It also has a 5.2 m bronze mast on the roof.

-Most of the tower collapsed in the 25 April 2015 Nepal earthquake, but the base remains.
-A total of 180 bodies were retrieved from the debris of tower after earthquake.
-Reconstruction of the tower commenced in October 2018, and it was officially opened on 24 April 2021, one day before the sixth anniversary of the earthquake.
+Most of the tower collapsed in the April 2015 Nepal earthquake, but the base remained.
+A total of 180 bodies were retrieved from the debris of the tower after the earthquake.
+Reconstruction of the tower commenced in October 2018, and it was partially opened on 24 April 2021, one day before the sixth anniversary of the earthquake.
+However, construction work on the tower continued until September 2024.